top of page

 (3) Stress & Erectile Dysfunction

 During the initial visit with a patient experiencing erectile dysfunction, the primary objective is to establish a strong rapport.
-An effective workup requires the patient to be vulnerable and trusting.
+Effective erectile dysfunction management requires the patient to be vulnerable and trusting.
 Therefore, it's crucial to normalize the challenges of ED and create a safe environment for open dialogue.
 Following the establishment of trust, a thorough assessment of sexual health and function is conducted.
 Collaboration with primary care physicians and urologists is essential to address any physiological aspects of the condition and ensure patients receive appropriate treatment.

-Subsequently, a psychological evaluation delves into understanding the patient's identity and the specific details of their erectile dysfunction, including onset and dynamics with sexual partners.
-Identification of triggers and correlations related to the condition is emphasized, alongside inquiries into general mental health to identify any potential confounding factors influencing sexual function.
+A follow-up psychological evaluation focuses on the patient’s identity and the specific details of their erectile dysfunction, including onset, context, and dynamics with sexual partners.
+Identifying triggers and patterns related to the condition is a key part of the assessment.
+Broader mental health is also addressed to uncover any contributing or compounding factors, supporting a more holistic approach to ED management.

 [Dr. Jose Silva]